peterfajdiga/ColorPickerHex/README.md

 <peterfajdiga.colorpickerhex.ColorPreference
         android:defaultValue="0xff000000"
         android:key="pref_itemcolor"
-        android:title="Item color" />
+        android:title="Item color"
+        app:editAlpha="false"/>
 ```
 The color is stored as an integer.
+Set *editAlpha* to *true* if you want to enable editing the alpha (opacity) component of the color.
+If set to *false* (default), then the stored color will be fully opaque.